Can Constipation Cause Appendicitis? Gastroenterologist Explains.

 Possible mechanisms of constipation-induced appendicitis.

 The most crucial trigger of appendicitis is the obstruction of its lumen.
-Lumen obstruction can be due to:
+Lumen obstruction can be due to the following:

 - Fecalith (hard stool mass, can be due to constipation).